morganblevins/scanning-photocurrent-microscope/PbTaSe2-experiment-May-20-2024.md

 The lines that aren't with the trend are when I tried to place the EMI shield/ put my hand in front:
 ![NoLaser_SPCM_result_2024-05-30-1000](https://github.com/morganblevins/scanning-photocurrent-microscope/assets/75329182/b1894429-7955-4872-906d-bc582d16f01b)

+EMI sheilding from ThorLabs does not seem to help at all.My hand is more effective.